Blue Cross (animal charity): History

-Donations to the Fund enabled the charity to care for more than 350,000 animals during the Second World War, many of who were wounded during the Blitz.
+Donations to the Blue Cross Fund enabled the charity to care for more than 350,000 animals during the Second World War, many of whom were wounded during the Blitz.
 The name of the appeal fund became more widely known than the official charity title and the league officially changed its name to "The Blue Cross" in 1950.
 In 2011 the charity dropped "The" from its name and is now simply known as "Blue Cross."

 Sally de la Bedoyere became the charity's CEO in November 2014.
 In June 2020, Chris Burghes joined Blue Cross as CEO.